what to expect

 When you walk through our doors, we want you to feel welcomed, loved, and right at home.
 Stop by our welcome desk for information on current Bible studies, membership, general questions on the layout of the building, where to find the nursery or restrooms, or who to go to with specific needs and requests.
 Grab a cup of coffee, pop in to any Bible study or Sunday school class, and most importantly, hear God's Word and receive His gifts as you worship with us.

-Hearing Assistance Devices are available upon request – please speak to an usher.
+Hearing Assistance Devices are available during worship services upon request – please speak to an usher.

 10:30 a.m.
 Contemporary Service

 Our 10:30 a.m. service is done in a contemporary worship style with a praise band and modern-style Christian music.
 Like our 8:00 a.m. service, it is built of the same time-honored elements: confession of sins and forgiveness, creeds or statements of belief, prayer, Scripture readings, a sermon, and bi-weekly Communion.
 You can grab a bulletin on your way in, and follow along on the screens.
 As always, if you have any questions, the people all around you are happy to help, give you information, or make you comfortable.

 We love kids, and we love to see them in church, receiving God's gifts along with their families.
 Our weekly children's message is a chance for the kids to interact and learn about being involved.
 Children's bulletins are provided at the entrance with related activities, and some 'quiet bags' are available if they would like some activities during the service.
 Cry rooms are available on either side of the sanctuary, and a staffed nursery is available during both services and the education and equipping hour.
 You are welcome to sign your children in and out as needed.